Search by Keyword

 As for a deeper explanation of the lyrics, John relates: “It sort of dawned on me that love was the answer, when I was younger, on the ‘Rubber Soul’ album.
 My first expression of it was a song called ‘The Word.’
 The word is ‘love.’
 ‘In the good and the bad books that I have read,’ whatever, wherever, the word is ‘love.’
 It seems like the underlying theme to the universe.
 Everything that was worthwhile got down to this love, love, love thing.
 And it is the struggle to love, be loved and express that (just something about love) that’s fantastic.
 I think that whatever else love is – and it’s many, many things – it is constant.
 It’s been the same forever.
 I don’t think it will ever change.
 Even though I’m not always a loving person, I want to be that, I want to be as loving as possible.”

 As implied by Paul above, John clarifies that the song was indeed a collaborative effort. “’The Word’ was written together, but it’s mainly mine,” he said in 1980.
-Since it was recorded toward the end of the sessions that became the “Rubber Soul” album, it was probably recently written during the months of October and November of 1965.
-As many of their collaborations of that time, it no doubt was written at John’s Kenwood home where they proceeded to smoke a joint afterward.
+Since it was recorded toward the end of the sessions that became the “Rubber Soul” album, the song was probably recently written during the months of October and November of 1965.
+As were many of their collaborations during that time period, it no doubt was written at John’s Kenwood home where they then proceeded to smoke a joint afterwards.

 Recording History